All Blog Posts

 Why does your website collect the personal information that it does?

-This is the question that the second PIPEDA Principle requires you to answer – in detail and prior to actually collecting any personal information from your users.
+This is the question that the second PIPEDA Principle requires you to answer in detail and prior to actually collecting any personal information from your users.

 This is the most important PIPEDA Principle of all.

-In a nutshell: you must obtain the meaningful consent from users before collecting, using and sharing their personal information.
+In a nutshell: you must obtain meaningful consent from users before collecting, using and sharing their personal information.

-“Meaningful consent” under PIPEDA involves informing your users of exactly what they are consenting to, e.g. telling them what cookies your website uses, why and what the data is going to be used for.
+Meaningful consent under PIPEDA involves informing your users of exactly what they are consenting to, e.g., telling them what cookies your website uses, why and what the data is going to be used for.

 Flagpole with the flag of Canada - Cookiebot

-PIPEDA states that consent is only valid, if it is “reasonable to expect” that your users understand the nature, purpose and consequence of your website’s personal information processing.
+PIPEDA states that consent is only valid if it is “reasonable to expect” that your users understand the nature, purpose and consequence of your website’s personal information processing.

-• and what the risks and consequences are for users.
+• The risks and consequences for users

 Toronto waterfront at night - Cookiebot